Polynomial bounds for surfaces in cusped 3-manifolds: Bounds for isotopy classes of subsurfaces

 Because $F$ meets $V$ in meridian disks, no component of $G$ will be a boundary parallel disk with boundary on $\bdy V$.
 If there is a component $G_i$ of $G$ that is an annulus parallel to the boundary $\bdy V$, then isotoping the surface $G_i$ along a boundary compressing disk into $V$ joins two disks of $F\cap V$ with a strip, creating a boundary parallel disk in $V$ that can be isotoped outside of $V$, reducing the number of components of $V\cap F$.
 Repeating a finite number of times, we may assume that one of three things holds: (a)~$G$ is a vertical annulus with the form of~(1) in \refthm{ThickenedTorusSfces}; (b)~$F\cap V$ is empty, in which case $F$ is boundary parallel in the solid torus (and also in $T^2\times I$); (c)~$G$ has the form of~(3) in \refthm{ThickenedTorusSfces}, hence $F\cap V$ is a single meridian disk.
 In case~(a), $F$ is a compressing disk for $S^1\times D^2$.
 In case~(c), \refthm{ThickenedTorusSfces} implies that $F\cap (S^1\times D^2-V)$ is nonorientable, and this surface is uniquely determined by its boundary components on $F\cap \bdy V$ and on $F\cap (S^1\times S^1)$.
 Since the boundary component on $F\cap \bdy V$ is a meridian, the surface is determined by $F\cap (S^1\times S^1)$. \end{proof}

 The following result is more concrete than Theorems~\ref{Thm:NotMeridIncompr} and~\ref{Thm:MainCount}, since it does not depend on $X$.
 Remark~\ref{Rem:Reformulations} still applies here, i.e.\ the following corollary gives the bound on the number of embedded non-isotopic surfaces with fixed genus (orientable or non-orientable), Euler characteristic and orientability type.
-Topologically they are all embeddings of the same surface.

-\begin{corollary} Suppose that $\Pi$ is a torus in the 3-manifold $Y$ having one of the following forms: \begin{enumerate} \item[(a)] $\Pi$ is the Heegaard torus in a lens space $Y$, or \item[(b)] $\Pi$ is the torus $T^2\times\{0\}$ in the thickened torus $Y=T^2\times[-1,1]$, or \item[(c)] $\Pi$ is a boundary parallel torus within a solid torus $Y$. \end{enumerate} Let $L$ be a weakly generalized alternating link in $Y$ with projection $\pi(L)$ on $\Pi$, with a cellular diagram and in cases~(a) and~(c), representativity $r(\pi(L),\Pi)>4$.
+\begin{corollary} Suppose that $\Pi$ is a torus in the 3-manifold $Y$ that is either: \begin{enumerate} \item[(a)] $\Pi$ is the Heegaard torus in a lens space $Y$, or \item[(b)] $\Pi$ is the torus $T^2\times\{0\}$ in the thickened torus $Y=T^2\times[-1,1]$, or \item[(c)] $\Pi$ is a boundary parallel torus within a solid torus $Y$. \end{enumerate} Let $L$ be a weakly generalized alternating link in $Y$ with projection $\pi(L)$ on $\Pi$, with a cellular diagram and in cases~(a) and~(c), representativity $r(\pi(L),\Pi)>4$.
 Let $n$ be the number of crossings in the diagram $\pi(L)$.
 Let $Z$ be a fixed connected topological surface with Euler characteristic $\chi$.
-Then up to isotopy, the number of ways that $(Z, \bdy Z)$ can be properly embedded as an essential, meridianally incompressible surface in $(Y-N(L), \bdy N(L))$ is at most:
+Then up to isotopy, the number of ways that $(Z, \bdy Z)$ can be properly embedded in $(Y-N(L), \bdy N(L))$ as an essential, meridianally incompressible surface is at most:

 The number of ways to embed it as an essential surface with no restriction on meridianal compressibility is at most:

 \end{corollary}